• FILTRATION

 Some electric-powered pumps have no built-in priming nozzles.
 In this case, the installed fittings (where the discharge pipe or hose connects) on your pump’s outlet should have another nozzle that will serve as priming access to the pump chamber.
 This is an aftermarket nozzle installation.
 And it is usually fitted with a ball valve or a priming screw cap for easy access.

-Step 4: Set up a Large Hose That can be Connected to Some Independent Water Source
+Step 4: Connect Hose to Water Source

 Connect a hose to a separate source of water.
-Ready it for use to flush the pump system and let water fill the pump chamber.
+Ready it for use to flush the pump system and let the water fill the pump chamber.

-Step 5: Open the Priming Nozzle and Any Relief Valves on the Pump System
+Step 5: Open Priming Nozzle

 Leave the priming nozzle open.
 Do this by either removing the plug or cap.
 Sometimes you have to open the valve.